Cancer & HAI Summary

 Colorectal cancer (CRC) is one of the three most common cancers.
 Tumors first form in the inner lining of the colon or the rectum, parts of the digestive system.
 As with many cancers, if the tumors have spread beyond the colon where they originated, patient treatment can become more complex and challenging.
 The main route of spread of CRC tumor cells is to the liver.

 Hepatic Artery Infusion (HAI) is a treatment option for patients whose gastrointestinal cancer has spread to the liver.
-The Hepatic Arterial Infusion pump, placed just below the skin, slowly dispenses concentrated chemotherapy.
-A hollow catheter integrated with the pump carries the chemotherapy into the blood supply that feeds directly to the liver metastases.
+The Hepatic Arterial Infusion pump, placed just below the skin, slowly dispenses chemotherapy.
+A hollow catheter integrated with the pump carries the chemotherapy into an artery that provides blood to the tumors in the liver.

 Intera Oncology was founded with the mission to ensure an FDA Approved Hepatic Artery Infusion implantable pump is available to hospitals and their patients.